egnha/dub/README.md

     `` `:` ``, which is an operator of an altogether different type (namely, a range operator of integers).

-  - To keep the code short—under 60 lines—explicit validation is
+  - To keep the code short, explicit validation is omitted.
-    omitted.

 The brevity of the code reflects the simplicity of unpacking assignment: the leaves of the left-hand side of `%<=%` are matched, via `<-`, with